getdozer/dozer-docs/docs/getting_started/core/querying-data.md

 # Querying Data

-In the previous steps, you already connected with data sources.
-Now let's learn how to query the data.
-Dozer provides several ways to make queries, and we'll go over them here.

-## Making a query

-In each case, we will use the example provided in the [sample configuration](https://getdozer.io/docs/configuration).
-Dozer provides two different ways to make a query:
-* Using gRPC APIs
-* Using REST APIs
+Dozer supports querying data in both gRPC and REST formats.
 Let's explore in details each of them.

 ## Querying Data using gRPC APIs

 Dozer automatically produces gRPC APIs in two formats.

+* **Common Query Format**: This format serves data representing it as a generic record.
-* **Common Query Format**: This format serves using common `Record` and `FieldDefinition` format with full type support.
+* **Typed Query Format**: This format generatea a full Protobuf type definition of the types exposed.
+Protobuf definitions are automatically generated fro the SQL in `dozer-config.yaml`.
-* **Typed Query Format**: It generates code for endpoint and provides statically typed APIs for `Endpoint`.

-> *__NOTE__: this format of query requires the module grpcurl.
-You can install it  from its version in [grpcurl repository](https://github.com/fullstorydev/grpcurl).*
+> *__NOTE__: querying gRPC APIs requires `grpcurl`.
+You can install it  from this [repository](https://github.com/fullstorydev/grpcurl).*

-## List the gRPC services
+### Listing the gRPC services

-First, let's check all the gRPC services, by using the command:
+Dozer uses gRPC server reflection to expose services.
+Run the following command to list all gRPC services available:

 ```bash
 grpcurl -plaintext localhost:50051